babylonhealth/ios-playbook/Cookbook/Technical-Documents/WhatIDontKnow.md

 >Treat it as you would introduce a friend, who is new to your city: Introduce them to locals, give them some resources so they can navigate on their own, and help them form a plan their first few weeks.

 ### Your squad
 You may be still confused by the name, but a squad is a cross-functional, autonomous team working towards common goals.
+Think of it as a mini-startup.
 Get to know them well during your onboarding time.
 They will be more than happy to explain and help you with day-to-day work.
 Check what are your squad slack channels, calendar groups and JIRA board and make sure that you are added to them.

 ### The iOS team
 One of the greatest sources of our collective knowledge is #ios-questions slack channel.
 You should search for your question there before asking it.
 We encourage to ask your questions on this channel as opposed to asking it in private chat.

 ## In the tower of Babel
-When working in such a vibrant and dynamic environment it is very easy to lose a track of things that should happen.
+When working in such a vibrant and dynamic environment it is very easy to lose track of things that should happen.
 This is a shortlist of topics that should help you to get through the onboarding time.

 ### Communication and Collaboration
 Effective and open communication is crucial in a company like Babylon.
 Without it, everything falls apart.
 If there is one thing you should remember from this guide let me suggest this: